spdx/spdx-spec/docs/introduction.md

-the last 3 years there has been a dramatic change in the SPDX model as it goes from SPDX 2.3 to SPDX 3.0, shifting the SPDX name from Software Package Data eXchange to System Package Data eXchange and expanding the scope of items it can now convey in a Bill of Materials from software, security, and licensing to many additional aspects like data sets, AI models, and build information.
+the last 3 years there has been a dramatic change in the SPDX model as it goes from SPDX 2.3 to SPDX 3.0, shifting the SPDX name from Software Package Data eXchange to System Package Data eXchange and expanding the scope of items it can now convey in a bill of materials from software, security, and licensing to many additional aspects like data sets, AI models, and build information.